Papyrus Oxyrhynchus 227

 Papyrus Oxyrhynchus 227 (P. Oxy.
 227 or P. Oxy.
 II 227) is a fragment of the Oeconomicus of Xenophon, written in Greek.
 It was discovered in Oxyrhynchus.
-The manuscript was written on papyrus in the form of a roll.
-It is dated to the first century.
-Currently it is housed in the British Library (Department of Manuscripts, 785) in London.
+Dated to the first century, the manuscript was written on papyrus in the form of a roll.
+Currently, it is housed in the British Library (Department of Manuscripts, 785) in London.

 Description

 The document was written by an unknown copyist.
 It contains the text of the Oeconomicus (VIII,17 – IX,2) of Xenophon.
-The measurements of the fragment are 260 by 120 mm.
+The measurements of the fragment are 260 mm by 120 mm.
 The text is written in a round uncial hand resembling that of the British Library Papyrus CCLXXI, which contains the third book of the Odyssey.
-Textually it is corrupt in some places, although it also sometimes preserves good readings.
+Textually, it is corrupt in some places, although it also sometimes preserves good readings.
 A few corrections were made by a second hand, mostly the insertion of the iota adscript.

 It was discovered by Grenfell and Hunt in 1897 in Oxyrhynchus.
 The text was published by Grenfell and Hunt in 1899.